xero/evangelion.obsidian/README.md

 a theme for [obsidian](https://obsidian.md) inspired by neon genesis evangelion.

->[!NOTE] **note:** i built this theme for the ipad version of the app. it's tested it on desktop and mobile, but is a tablet 1st theme.
+> **note:** i built this theme for the ipad version of the app.
+> it's tested it on desktop and mobile, but is a tablet 1st theme.

 ---